Frequently Asked Questions

 Why is there no car parking?

 With the exception of disabled drivers, we will operate a no-car-ownership policy.
-Stirchley has good public transport links with multiple bus routes, a train station (with another on the way) and at least two car-share services.
+Stirchley has good public transport links (for Birmingham) with multiple bus routes, a train station (with another on the way) and at least two car-share services.
 There are three safe cycle routes to the city centre close by and Birmingham Bike Foundry will support residents with bike maintenance.

 This is in line with Birmingham City Council’s Parking Policy (p66).